1.3 The Evolution of Media

 - Acting as a watchdog for government, business, and other institutions

 It’s important to remember that not all media are created equal.
-While some forms of mass communication are better suited to entertainment, others make more sense as a venue for spreading information.
-In terms of print media, books possess durability and can contain lots of information, but are relatively slow and expensive to produce; in contrast, newspapers are comparatively cheaper and quicker to create, making them a better medium for the quick turnover of daily news.
-Television allows the presentation of visual information that radio cannot and presents information more dynamically than a static printed page; it can also be used to broadcast live events to a nationwide audience, as in the annual State of the Union address given by the U.S. president.
+While some forms of mass communication are better suited for entertainment, others are more suitable as a venue for spreading information.
+In terms of print media, books possess durability and can contain a lot of information, but are relatively slow and expensive to produce.
+In contrast, newspapers are comparatively cheaper and quicker to create, making them a better medium for the quick turnover of daily news.
+Television allows the presentation of visual information that radio cannot, and presents information more dynamically than a static printed page.
+It can also be used to broadcast live events to a nationwide audience, as in the annual State of the Union address given by the U.S. president.
 However, it is also a one-way medium; it permits very little direct person-to-person communication.
 In contrast, the Internet encourages public discussion of issues and allows nearly everyone who wants a voice to have one.
 However, the Internet is also largely unmoderated.
 Users may have to wade through thousands of inane comments or misinformed amateur opinions to find quality information.

 The 1960s media theorist Marshall McLuhan took these ideas one step further, famously coining the phrase “the medium is the message (McLuhan, 1964).”
-By this, McLuhan meant that every medium has a tremendous impact on how the audience will interpret the message.
-McLuhan said each medium can present the same information differently, and that content and how it gets presented is fundamentally shaped by the medium of transmission.
+By this, McLuhan meant that every medium has a profound impact on how the audience interprets the message.
+McLuhan said that each medium can present the same information differently, and that the content and how it is presented are fundamentally shaped by the medium of transmission.

 Computer scientist Alan Kay said, “Each medium has a special way of representing ideas that emphasize particular ways of thinking and de-emphasize others (Kay, 1994).”
-Kay wrote this in 1994 as the Internet transitioned from an academic research network to an open public system.
-But McLuhan’s claims don’t leave much space for individual autonomy or resistance.
+Kay wrote this in 1994 as the Internet transitioned from an academic research network to a publicly accessible system.
+However, McLuhan’s claims leave little room for individual autonomy or resistance.
 In an essay about television’s effects on contemporary fiction, writer David Foster Wallace scoffed at the “reactionaries who regard TV as some malignancy visited on an innocent populace, sapping IQs and compromising SAT scores while we all sit there on ever fatter bottoms with little mesmerized spirals revolving in our eyes….
 Treating television as evil is just as reductive and silly as treating it like a toaster with pictures (Wallace, 1997).”
-Nonetheless, media messages and technologies affect people in countless ways, in ways obvious and obtuse.
+Nonetheless, media messages and technologies affect people in countless ways, both obvious and subtle.

 A Brief History of Mass Media and Culture

-Until Johannes Gutenberg’s 15th-century invention of the movable type printing press, books were painstakingly handwritten and no two copies were identical.
-The printing press made the mass production of print media possible.
-Not only did it reduce the cost of producing written material, but new transportation technologies also made it easier for texts to reach a wide audience.
-It’s hard to overstate the importance of Gutenberg’s invention, which helped usher in massive cultural movements like the European Renaissance and the Protestant Reformation.
-In 1810, another German printer, Friedrich Koenig, pushed media production even further when he essentially hooked the steam engine up to a printing press, enabling the industrialization of printed media.
+Until Johannes Gutenberg’s 15th-century invention of the movable-type printing press, books were painstakingly handwritten, and no two copies were identical.
+The printing press enabled the mass production of print media.
+Not only did it reduce the cost of producing written material, but new transportation technologies also made it easier for texts to reach a broad audience.
+It’s hard to overstate the importance of Gutenberg’s invention, which helped usher in massive cultural movements, such as the European Renaissance and the Protestant Reformation.
+In 1810, another German printer, Friedrich Koenig, further advanced media production by essentially linking the steam engine to a printing press, thereby enabling the industrialization of printed media.
 In 1800, a hand-operated printing press could produce about 480 pages per hour; Koenig’s machine more than doubled this rate.
-(By the 1930s, printing presses could publish 3,000 pages an hour.)
+By the 1930s, printing presses could publish 3,000 pages an hour.

-In the 1830s, the major daily newspapers faced a new threat from the rise of penny papers, which were low-priced broadsheets that served as a cheaper, more sensational daily news source.
+In the 1830s, the major daily newspapers faced a new threat from the rise of penny papers, which were low-priced broadsheets that provided a cheaper and more sensational daily news source.
 They favored news of murder and adventure over the dry political news of the day.
-While newspapers catered to a wealthier, more educated audience, the penny press attempted to reach a wide swath of readers through cheap prices and entertaining (often scandalous) stories.
+While newspapers catered to a wealthier, more educated audience, the penny press aimed to reach a broad range of readers through affordable prices and entertaining (often scandalous) stories.
 The penny press can be seen as the forerunner to today’s gossip-hungry tabloids.

-In the early decades of the 20th century, the first major nonprint form of mass media—radio—exploded in popularity.
-Radios, which were less expensive than telephones and widely available by the 1920s, had the unprecedented ability to allow huge numbers of people to listen to the same event in real time as it occurred.
+In the early 20th century, the first primary non-print form of mass media—radio—exploded in popularity.
+Radios, which were less expensive than telephones and widely available by the 1920s, had the unprecedented ability to allow vast numbers of people to listen to the same event in real time as it occurred.
 In 1924, Calvin Coolidge’s pre-election speech reached more than 20 million people.
 Advertisers loved radio due to its access to a large and captive audience.
 An early advertising consultant claimed that the early days of radio were “a glorious opportunity for the advertising man to spread his sales propaganda” because of “a countless audience, sympathetic, pleasure-seeking, enthusiastic, curious, interested, approachable in the privacy of their homes (Briggs & Burke, 2005).”
-The reach of radio also meant that the medium could downplay regional differences and encourage a unified sense of the American lifestyle, which had become increasingly driven and defined by consumer purchases.
+The reach of radio also meant that the medium could downplay regional differences and foster a unified sense of the American lifestyle, which had become increasingly defined by consumer purchases.
 “Americans in the 1920s were the first to wear ready-made, exact-size clothing…to play electric phonographs, to use electric vacuum cleaners, to listen to commercial radio broadcasts, and to drink fresh orange juice year-round (Mintz, 2007).”
-This boom in consumerism put its stamp on the 1920s and helped contribute to the Great Depression of the 1930s (Library of Congress).
-The consumerist impulse drove production to unprecedented levels, but the Depression began and consumer demand dropped dramatically, the surplus of production helped further deepen the economic crisis as more goods were being produced than could be sold.
+This boom in consumerism left its mark on the 1920s and contributed to the onset of the Great Depression in the 1930s (Library of Congress).
+The consumerist impulse drove production to unprecedented levels.
+Still, when the Depression began, and consumer demand dropped dramatically, the surplus of production helped further deepen the economic crisis as more goods were being produced than could be sold.

-The post–World War II era in the United States was marked by prosperity, and by the introduction of a seductive new form of mass communication: television.
+The post–World War II era in the United States was marked by prosperity and the introduction of a seductive new form of mass communication: television.
 In 1946, about 17,000 televisions existed in the United States; within seven years, two-thirds of American households owned at least one set.
 As the United States’ gross national product (GNP) doubled in the 1950s, and again in the 1960s, the American home became firmly ensconced as a consumer unit; along with a television, the typical U.S. household owned a car and a house in the suburbs, all of which contributed to the nation’s thriving consumer-based economy (Briggs & Burke, 2005).
-Broadcast television was the dominant form of mass media, and the three major networks, NBC, CBS, and ABC, controlled more than 90 percent of the news programs, live events, and sitcoms viewed by Americans.
-Social critics argue that television fostered a homogenous, conformist culture by reinforcing ideas about what constituted the “normal” American experience.
+Broadcast television was the dominant form of mass media, and the three major networks —NBC, CBS, and ABC —controlled more than 90 percent of the news programs, live events, and sitcoms viewed by Americans.
+Social critics argue that television has fostered a homogeneous, conformist culture by reinforcing ideas about what constitutes the “normal” American experience.
 But television also contributed to the counterculture of the 1960s.
 The Vietnam War was the nation’s first televised military conflict, and nightly images of war footage and war protesters helped intensify the nation’s internal conflicts.

-Broadcast technology, including radio and television, had such a hold on the American imagination that newspapers and other print media had to adapt to the new media landscape to survive economically now that their methods to deliver messages to a mass audience had competition.
-Print media was more durable and easily archived.
-It allowed users more flexibility in terms of time—once a person had purchased a magazine, he or she could read it whenever and wherever.
-Broadcast media, in contrast, usually aired programs on a fixed schedule, which allowed it to both provide a sense of immediacy and fleetingness.
+Broadcast technology, including radio and television, had such a profound impact on the American imagination that newspapers and other print media had to adapt to the new media landscape to survive economically, as their traditional methods of delivering messages to a mass audience were now competing with new alternatives.
+Print media was more durable and easier to archive.
+It allowed users more flexibility in terms of time—once a person had purchased a magazine, they could read it whenever and wherever.
+Broadcast media, in contrast, usually aired programs on a fixed schedule, which allowed them to both provide a sense of immediacy and fleetingness.
 Until the advent of digital video recorders in the late 1990s, it was impossible to pause and rewind a live television broadcast.

-The media world faced drastic changes once again in the 1980s and 1990s with the spread of cable television.
+The media world underwent drastic changes once again in the 1980s and 1990s with the widespread adoption of cable television.
 During the early decades of television, viewers had a limited number of channels to choose from—one reason for the charges of homogeneity.
 In 1975, the three major networks accounted for 93 percent of all television viewing.
-By 2004, however, this share had dropped to 28.4 percent of total viewing, thanks to the spread of cable television programming.
-Cable providers allowed viewers a wide menu of choices, including channels specifically tailored to people who wanted to watch only golf, classic films, sermons, videos of sharks, and more.
+By 2004, however, this share had dropped to 28.4 percent of total viewing, mainly due to the widespread adoption of cable television programming.
+Cable providers offered viewers a wide range of choices, including channels tailored explicitly to those who wanted to watch only golf, classic films, sermons, shark videos, and more.
 Still, until the mid-1990s, the three large national networks dominated the television landscape.
 The Telecommunications Act of 1996, an attempt to foster competition by deregulating the industry, actually resulted in many mergers and buyouts that left most of the control of the broadcast spectrum in the hands of a few large corporations.
-In 2003, the Federal Communications Commission (FCC) loosened regulation even further, allowing a single company to own 45 percent of a single market (up from 25 percent in 1982).
-In 2017 the agency rolled back rules that prevented ownership of a newspaper and broadcast station in the same market (Kemp 2015).
-Four years later the Supreme Court ruled the FCC had not violated the Constitution when it loosened restrictions on ownership of radio stations, television stations, and newspapers.
+In 2003, the Federal Communications Commission (FCC) further loosened regulations, allowing a single company to own up to 45 percent of a single market (up from 25 percent in 1982).
+In 2017, the agency rolled back rules that had previously prevented ownership of a newspaper and a broadcast station in the same market (Kemp 2015).
+Four years later, the Supreme Court ruled that the FCC had not violated the Constitution when it loosened restrictions on the ownership of radio stations, television stations, and newspapers.

-The contemporary media age can trace its origins to the electrical telegraph, patented by Samuel Morse in 1837.
+The contemporary media age can be traced back to the electrical telegraph, patented by Samuel Morse in 1837.
 Thanks to the telegraph, communication was no longer linked to the physical transportation of messages; it didn’t matter whether a message needed to travel five or 500 miles.
 Suddenly, information from distant places became nearly as accessible as local news, as telegraph lines began to stretch across the globe, making their kind of “World Wide Web.”
-In this way, the telegraph became the precursor to much of the technology that followed it, including the telephone, radio, television, and Internet.
-When the first transatlantic cable was laid in 1858 that allowed nearly instantaneous communication from the United States to Europe, the London Times described it as “the greatest discovery since that of Columbus, a vast enlargement…given to the sphere of human activity.”
+In this way, the telegraph became a precursor to much of the technology that followed, including the telephone, radio, television, and the Internet.
+When the first transatlantic cable was laid in 1858, which allowed nearly instantaneous communication from the United States to Europe, the London Times described it as “the greatest discovery since that of Columbus, a vast enlargement…given to the sphere of human activity.”

 Not long afterward, wireless communication (which eventually led to the development of radio, television, and other broadcast media) emerged as an extension of telegraph technology.
-Many 19th-century inventors, including Nikola Tesla, involved themselves in early wireless experiments, but Italian-born Guglielmo Marconi developed the first practical wireless radio system.
-Early radio was used for military communication, but soon the technology entered the home.
-The burgeoning interest in radio inspired hundreds of applications for broadcasting licenses from newspapers and other news outlets, retail stores, schools, and cities.
-In the 1920s, large media networks—including the National Broadcasting Company (NBC) and the Columbia Broadcasting System (CBS)—were launched, and they soon began to dominate the airwaves.
+Many 19th-century inventors, including Nikola Tesla, were involved in early wireless experiments, but Italian-born Guglielmo Marconi developed the first practical wireless radio system.
+Early radio was used for military communication, but it soon entered the home.
+The burgeoning interest in radio inspired hundreds of applications for broadcasting licenses from newspapers and other news outlets, as well as from retail stores, schools, and cities.
+In the 1920s, large media networks, including the National Broadcasting Company (NBC) and the Columbia Broadcasting System (CBS), were launched, and they soon began to dominate the airwaves.
 In 1926, they owned 6.4 percent of U.S. broadcasting stations; by 1931, that number had risen to 30 percent.

-Television existed before World War II but gained mainstream popularity in the 1950s.
-In 1947, there were 178,000 television sets made in the United States; five years later, 15 million were made.
+Television existed before World War II, but gained mainstream popularity in the 1950s.
+In 1947, there were 178,000 television sets manufactured in the United States; five years later, that number had increased to 15 million.
 Radio, cinema, and live theater experienced declines in audience numbers because the new medium allowed viewers to entertain themselves with sound and moving pictures within the comforts of their homes.
 In the United States, the radio powerhouses of CBS and NBC applied the same principles of airing commercial-driven programming to the television networks they developed.
 In Great Britain, the government managed broadcasting through the British Broadcasting Corporation (BBC), which raised funding by charging licensing fees rather than airing advertisements.
 In contrast to the U.S. system, the BBC strictly regulated the length and character of commercials that stations could air.
 However, U.S. television (and its increasingly powerful networks) would use programming funded by advertising to dominate the television landscape.
 By the beginning of 1955, there were around 36 million television sets in the United States, but only 4.8 million in Europe.
-Important national events, broadcast live for the first time, inspired consumers who missed them to buy sets so they would not miss future spectacles; both England and Japan saw a boom in sales before important royal weddings in the 1950s.
+Critical national events, broadcast live for the first time, inspired consumers who missed them to purchase sets so they would not miss future spectacles; both England and Japan experienced a surge in sales before important royal weddings in the 1950s.